R&D On Demand

 Expertise: narrative, heritage, nostalgia, collecting

 Anna is Head of Department and Reader in Early Modern History.
 Her research interests lie broadly in sixteenth and seventeenth-century political history and in particular issues relating to monarchy, religion, gender, court politics, political culture, royal bodies, and issues around monarchical succession.
 Anna is also the Director of the London Centre for Public History and Heritage and is available to consult on projects working on history, heritage, nostalgia and collecting.

 Applicants must be an SME based in the Gateway Cluster or Greater London (see map)

 Tell us about the support you’re interested in this form and we’ll be in touch to discuss the project and potential academics.

 Apply for R&D support

-• Submit a brief description of your project, timeline and ideal outcomes - we will turn this around in 2 weeks.
+After a scoping meeting with your potential collaborator, submit a brief description of your project, timeline and ideal outcomes - we will turn this around in 2 weeks.

 Carry out the project, usually over a 3 month period.